vzhang90/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-  - There were "x" votes in the election
+  - There were 369,711 votes in the election

   - The candidates were:
+     - Charles Casper Stockham
+     - Diane DeGette
+     - Raymond Anthony Doane
      -
-     -
-     - Diane DeGette
   - The candidate results were:
-     - Candidate 1 received "%"of the vote and "y" number of votes.
-     - Candidate 2 recieved "%" of the vote and "Y" number of votes.
+     - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
      - Diane DeGette who received 73.8% of the vote and 272,892 number of votes.
+     - Raymond Anthony Doane received 3.1% of the vote and 11,606 number of votes.

   - The winner of the election was:
      - Diane DeGette who received 73.8% of the vote and 272,892 number of votes.